 Working in Portugal as an expat can be a rewarding experience.
 With its beautiful climate, rich history, and diverse culture, Portugal is an attractive destination for many people looking to work abroad.
-However, navigating the job market and employment laws can be challenging, particularly if you are unfamiliar with the Portuguese system.
+However, navigating the Portuguese labour market and employment laws can be challenging, particularly if you are unfamiliar with the Portuguese system.

-Tips for Applying for a Job in Portugal
+Applying for a Job in Portugal

 Check job boards and company websites